 Caffeine is a natural chemical found in certain plants, most notably in coffee, cacao and of course black, green and white teas.
 Whilst tolerable in small quantities, too high a caffeine intake can affect blood pressure and heart health, and can contribute to insomnia as well as anxiety, palpitations and tremors.
 Because, it is a natural compound, the amount of caffeine in each plant can vary enormously.

-Coffee generally has the most milligrams of caffeine, but different types of tea, whether black or oolong tea, green or white tea, can contain varying levels depending on where it was grown and how it was picked and processed.
+Coffee generally has the most milligrams of caffeine, but different types of tea, whether black or oolong, green or white, can contain varying levels of caffeine depending on where it was grown and how it was picked and processed.
 Some black teas might even have more caffeine than some weaker coffees.
 Green tea generally has less than black teas, but again there might be quite a lot of overlap at the upper end of the green tea caffeine scale.
 This means that if you're drinking tea it can be very difficult to gauge exactly how much caffeine you are consuming in a day.

 Are decaffeinated teas bad for you?